gandlafbtc/proxnut/readme.md

 ---

-For support, inquiries, or feedback, visit [ProxNut.com](https://proxnut.com), send us a message on [Telegram](https://t.me/+RqnidzaUl-tkMDRl) or opena an [issue](https://github.com/gandlafbtc/proxnut/issues/new) on our GitHub Repository.
+For support, inquiries, or feedback, visit [ProxNut.com](https://proxnut.com), send us a message on [Telegram](https://t.me/+RqnidzaUl-tkMDRl) or open an [issue](https://github.com/gandlafbtc/proxnut/issues/new) on our GitHub Repository.

 ---